Feedback and Complaints Policy & Procedure

 Employees and volunteers have the right to be informed when a complaint involving them has been made and also have the right and responsibility to be involved in its resolution.

-All persons who are served by EAFWR, as well as their families/guardians, upon their initial involvement with EAFWR will receive a copy of the Complaints’ Procedure.
+All persons who are served by EAFWR, as well as their families/guardians, upon their initial involvement with EAFWR will receive a copy of the Feedback and Complaints Procedure.

 All persons who are served by EAFWR, as well as their families/guardians, will be sent a reminder of the Complaints’ Procedure on an annual basis.